Thresh Build Guide by Kilo Khaos

 Bone Plating provides good protection against retaliation in trades, which is especially good during early lane.
 After being proc'd, the damage reduction allows you make better trades, meaning you come out healthier and keep your kill pressure in lane.

 Overgrowth is a good choice for tankiness, as it allows him to get flat health and max health scaling after a CS threshold.
-This rewards you for protecting carries farming, but be sure to not let it discourage you from your other priorties of roaming and warding.
+This rewards you for protecting carries farming, but be sure to not let it discourage you from your other responsibilities of roaming and vision control.

 Secondary Tree: Inspiration